Toggle light / dark theme

 National Ignition Facility demonstrates net fusion energy gain in world first

-Posted by in category: nuclear energy
+Posted in nuclear energy

 After six decades we have finally reached controlled fusion “ignition.”
 Here is how it works and what it means (and doesn’t mean):